UTSCCSCC01/finalprojects22-byte-peeps/doc/sprint1/API Research/Instagram API.md

 ## Prerequisites
 - The user must have an Instagram professional account that is connected to a Facebook page
-- The user must have admin permissions over the Facebook page
-- App review is required
+- We must either:
+    - Be granted with permissions by a user that has a role in the Facebook page, or
+    - Be granted with permissions through the App Review process

 ## Permissions
 - `instagram_basic`